| Important note: Images and videos posted on this

 the Holocaust.[31]
 Many Jews from Israel and the United States shared the view that West Germany could not

+pay for the lives that the Nazis took.
 Political leaders of Israel understood the emotional hatred Jews had toward West Germany, although Israel needed to get

 money in order to compensate all of the problems the country was having in its early stage.
 Dr. Nahum Goldmann, the leading